danlkv/QTensor/scratchpad/signatures_logs/README.md

 Format of bucket info: `[tensor] -> tensor_result`.

-The resulting tensor is logged to track dependence of operation.
+The resulting tensor is logged to track dependences of operations.